-We offer all our patients the option to view this information through the Patient Access online service.
-In addition, patients may be permitted to view their entire medical record online through this service, at their GPs discretion.
+We offer all our patients the option to view this information through the NHS App online service.
+In addition, patients may be permitted to view their entire medical record online through this service, at their GP’s discretion.

 For more information about online access to your medical records through the Patient Access service and how to apply, see Online Access To Your Records.

 You have the right to confidentiality under the Data Protection Act 1998, the Human Rights Act 1998 and the common law duty of confidence.
 The Disability Discrimination and the Race Relations Acts may also apply.
 For more information about confidentiality, see Confidentiality and the Data Protection Act.

 If you think anything in your medical record is inaccurate or incorrect, please let us know.
 Please also help us to keep your record up to date by informing us of any changes to your circumstances.
 See Keeping Your Details Up To Date for more information.

 In additional to the right to view your summary record online (see Online Access To Your Records) you also have the right under the Data Protection Act 1998 and Access to Health Records Act to request to see your medical records.
 Such requests should be made through the Practice Manager and may be subject to an administration charge.
 In particular, there may be a charge to have a printed copy of the information held about you.

 We are required to respond to any request within 40 working days.
 You will need to give adequate information (for example full name, address, date of birth, NHS number etc.) and you will be required to provide identification before any information is released to you.

 The Data Protection Act 1998 requires organisations to notify the Information Commissioner of the purposes for which they process personal information.